jkomoros/CASsim/README.md

 ## Creating a new Simulator type

-Create a new file in the src/simulators directory, copying an existing one and tweaking
+Create a new file in the src/simulators directory, copying an existing one (dice-roll-demo.js is a simple example) and tweaking.

 Run `gulp generate-listings-json` to get the new sim type to show up in the simulation controls.
 (This is run for you automatically when you build or deploy)